 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)," which requires companies to recognize all leases as assets and liabilities on the consolidated balance sheet.
 This ASU retains a distinction between finance leases and operating leases, and the classification criteria for distinguishing between finance leases and operating leases are substantially similar to the classification criteria for distinguishing between capital leases and operating leases in the current accounting literature.
 The result of retaining a distinction between finance leases and operating leases is that under the lessee accounting model in Topic 842, the effect of leases in a statement of operations and a statement of cash flows is largely unchanged from previous GAAP.
 The amendments in this ASU are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Earlier adoption is permitted.
-Although the Company has not finalized its process of evaluating the impact of adoption of the ASU on its financial statements, the Company expects there will not be a material increase to assets and liabilities on the Company's balance sheet for leases currently classified as operating leases.
+The Company is currently evaluating the impact this new guidance will have on its financial statements and related disclosures.